sigp/lighthouse/book/src/help_vm_import.md

           contain sensitive information about your validator and so this flag should be used with caution.
 For Windows users, the log file permissions will be inherited from the parent folder.
-      --standard-format
-          Use this flag when the validator keystore files are generated using staking-deposit-cli or ethstaker-deposit-cli.
       --stdin-inputs
           If present, read all user inputs from stdin instead of tty.
 ```